A HAMMER + A HEART = HOME

 Affordable.
 The labor of volunteers and partner families, efficient building methods, modest house sizes and no-profit loans make it affordable for low-income families to purchase Habitat houses.

-Habitat strives to “build green”, with sustainable, energy-efficient housing that is, both, environmentally friendly and more cost-effective for low-income homeowners to maintain
+Habitat strives to “build green”, with sustainable, energy-efficient housing with Whirlpool appliances that is, both, environmentally friendly and more cost-effective for low-income homeowners to maintain

 Our homes have been recognized by the following credentials: